 You have an important financial decision to make for your family.
-You must decide how to finance your child’s tuition at St. Stanislaus School.
-On this page, we summarize some of the returns you can expect from your investment at St. Stanislaus.
+You must decide how to finance your child’s tuition at Saint Stanislaus School Academy of Math & Science.
+On this page, we summarize some of the returns you can expect from your investment at St. Stans.
 Most importantly, we offer you important information about how to afford this investment for your child.

 St. Stanislaus School is an awesome school and I think everybody should go. – Grade 5 student

 What kind of returns will my child receive from an education at Saint Stanislaus School?

 • Caring and supportive learning environment enhances your child’s self-esteem.

 • Daily wellness activities reach your child’s mind, body, and spirit.

 • Safe, secure, and peaceful atmosphere of respect is reinforced by discipline.

 • Open, collaborative communication focuses on what’s best for your child.